 Australian households dispose of thousands of dollars of food each year.
 Discover some sustainable ways of disposing of food waste.

 Before renovating or doing maintenance work on your home, find out if it contains asbestos and know what to do to remove and dispose of it safely.

 There are many things you can do around the home, or at work, to minimise the amount of waste you generate and to recover valuable resources through initiatives such as composting and worm farming.

-Wollondilly Council’s Draft Waste Management Strategy & Action Plan public consultation closed 23 November 2020.
+Wollondilly Council’s Waste Management Strategy & Action Plan was adopted on 16 March 2021.
 The Strategy focuses on economically and environmentally sustainable waste management, addressing key areas including: